AI For Emergency Vet Calls

 Create a useful handoff

-Staff receive owner concern, pet details, timing pressure, location, callback details, poison exposure if reported, and the exact next-step language already given.
+Staff receive owner concern, pet details, timing pressure, location, callback details, poison exposure if reported, arrival or capacity context, and the exact next-step language already given.

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.